 Care For Your Vintage Watch Guide

-Helping to keep your watch in its top working order with our watch care guide Do’s and Don’ts of Fine Watch Use.
+My Goal is to Help keep your watch in its top working order.
+Please review our watch care guide Do’s and Don’ts, From Vintage Watches to Luxury watch.

 - Complete disassembly of the watch. completely disassembled, cleaned, oiled, and timed.

 - Clean all moving parts with specialized cleaning solvents.

 - Proper lubrication with only the highest-grade lubricants and oils during the reassembly process.

 - Thorough testing of accuracy.
 Your watch is tested to our exacting standards of 24 to 72 hours to assure accuracy, water resistance, and proper operation of all functionality.
 (Overhaul – Lubricants, Gaskets, Sealing, Regulation, MISC testing)

 - The was inside case is marked and dated by the service man.